Take the Guesswork Out

 In the NSW electricity market, different types of tariffs, or pricing structures, exist.
 Each one influences when energy is most affordable for you.

-Single Rate Tariff : This is the most straightforward option.
+Single Rate Tariff: This is the most straightforward option.
 You pay a single, fixed rate per kilowatt-hour (kWh) regardless of the time of day you use electricity.
-This offers simplicity but lacks flexibility.

-Time-of-Use (TOU) Tariff : With TOU tariffs, prices vary throughout the day.
+Time-of-Use (TOU) Tariff: With TOU tariffs, prices vary throughout the day.
 You’ll typically pay more during peak hours, usually in the evenings when demand is high and less during off-peak hours.
-This allows you to save money by shifting your energy usage to off-peak times.

-Solar Feed-In Tariffs : If you have solar panels, you can receive credit for the excess electricity you generate and feed back into the grid.
-The rate you receive for this feed-in electricity can vary depending on your retailer and the type of tariff you choose.
+Solar Feed-In Tariffs: If you have solar panels, you can receive credit for the excess electricity you generate and feed back into the grid.

 When are Peak and Off-Peak Hours in NSW?